MarioMingarro/ClimaRep/README.md

 The function identifies areas of climate representativeness **Retained**, **Lost**, or **Novel**.

 Representativeness is assessed by comparing the multivariate climate conditions of each cell, of the reference climate space (`present_climate_variables` and `future_climate_variables`), with the climate conditions within each specific input `polygon`.
+The CRS of `polygon` will be used as the reference system.

 `mh_rep_ch(polygon, col_name, present_climate_variables, future_climate_variables, study_area, th, model, year, dir_output, save_raw)`